KalebChristie/KalebChristie.github.io/_pages/about.md

 #H1 Overview
-Here is a shory paragraph talking about myself.
+Here is a short paragraph talking about myself.